mozilla/taar-lite/docs/GraphRepresentation.md

 how widely it is coinstalled,
 ie. how many different add-ons it appears coinstalled with.
-It reweights the graph based on the hypothesis: the more widely coinstalled an add-on is, the less likely it is to be a relevant recommendation.
+It reweights the graph based on the hypothesis:
+__the more add-ons a given add-on is coinstalled with, the less likely it is to be a relevant recommendation__.

 For each add-on B coinstalled with a given add-on A, the coinstallation count for (A,B) is divided by